 Q: What was your career path?
 How long have you been doing this?

 A: I decided I wanted to go to school for music in some capacity early on in high school.
-I started playing guitar over 11 years ago and knew that I couldn't think about doing something else.
-I've been recording & mixing (as well as running live sound) really for the time I got to school at the U of M 4 years ago.
+I started playing guitar over 12 years ago and knew that I couldn't even think about doing something else.
+I've been recording & mixing (live & studio) for the last 5 years

 Q: What's your strongest skill?